rome-protocol/rome-hermes/README.md

 resp.check_execution_status()?;
 ```

-Over time, a lot of JSON-RPC methods used above will be available through GraphQL, so that you can use only one client.
+Over time, a lot of JSON-RPC methods used above will be available through GraphQL/gRPC, since the former will be deprecated.

 #### Programmable Transaction Blocks (PTBs)